 A Mixed Methods Study of Acquisitions by Employee-Owned Companies

-Her research interests are personally and financially empowering the 99 percent of employee ownership organizations as she continually collaborates with the three largest ESOP (Employee Stock Ownership Plan) associations in the U.S. After a national competition, she was awarded a Louis O. Kelso Fellowship from The ESOP Foundation for her research on ESOP acquisitions.
-Her research has been presented at many academic and practitioner conferences, and practitioner articles have also been published about her project.
+Her research interests are personally and financially empowering the 99-percent of employee ownership organizations as she continually collaborates with the three largest ESOP associations in the U.S. Her research has been presented at many academic and practitioner conferences, and practitioner articles have also been published about her project.

-Annual Conference for the Ohio/Kentucky Chapter of The ESOP Association at Powell, Ohio -- March 2016
+Annual Conference for the Ohio/Kentucky Chapter of The ESOP Association at Powell, OH -- March 2016

-Ohio Employee Ownership Center's Annual Conference in Akron, Ohio -- April 2016 and 2017
+Ohio Employee Ownership Center's Annual Conference in Akron, OH -- April 2016 and 2017

-Illinois Chapter of The ESOP Association Annual Spring Conference at Oak Brook, Ill.
-March 2017 -- Keynote Speaker
+Illinois Chapter of The ESOP Association Annual Spring Conference at Oak Brook, IL Keynote Speaker -- March 2017

 Session Chair: Decision-Making in Context Session at The Academy of Management's Annual Conference in Vancouver, BC -- August 2015